The risk of depression after hysterectomy is one of the major consequences that many women are afraid of.

 Some women are more likely to develop depression than others.
 The woman’s personal history or family history is a major risk factor for post-hysterectomy depression.

 Loss of sexual function:

-Another cause of sadness and depression after hysterectomy is the loss of sexual function and sensation.
+Another cause of sadness and depression after hysterectomy is a loss of sexual function and sensation.
 After a hysterectomy, a woman cannot undergo uterine orgasm.
-Many times, one-third of the vagina is also removed during a hysterectomy.
+Many a time, one-third of the vagina is also removed during a hysterectomy.
 This can cause pain in the vagina, leading to painful sex.
 Loss of vaginal lubrication after the surgery can affect sexual function.

 How do you deal with post-hysterectomy depression?